Panel regression for the GDP of the Central and Eastern European countries using time-varying coefficients: Empirical data

 \section{Empirical data}

-Central and Eastern European countries experience rapid economic convergence with the rest of Europe \cite{Holobiuc2020EFAJ,Alemu2024AO}.
+Central and Eastern European countries experience rapid economic convergence with the rest of Europe \citep{Holobiuc2020EFAJ,Alemu2024AO}.
 The convergence process follows the Penn Effect, explained by the Balassa-Samuelson hypothesis.
 The effect is comparatively well expressed for the EU countries, as shown in Fig. \ref{fig1}.

-Nevertheless, this crucial catch-up process for the EU project varies significantly from one CEE country to another.
-It is very illustrative to follow how the economic ranking of the CEE countries changes from 1995 to 2030, according to the International Monetary Fund's projected data \cite{IMF_WEO_2025_07}, as shown in Fig. \ref{fig2}.
+Nevertheless, this crucial catch-up process for the EU project varies significantly across CEE countries.
+It is very illustrative to follow how the economic ranking of the CEE countries changes from 1995 to 2030, according to the International Monetary Fund's projected data \citep{IMF_WEO_2025_07}, as shown in Fig. \ref{fig2}.
+We started the investigation in 1995, as reliable data for the CEE countries is available only from this year.
+Before then, CEE countries underwent significant institutional reforms to prepare for their transition to the European Economic Area.
+For example, the Baltic countries had to introduce their own currencies, making them convertible in international exchange.
 The ranking of Lithuania changes from tenth to first, as other countries exhibit considerable variation in their rankings as well.
-We aim to investigate the contribution of achieved GDP, price level, and other macroeconomic factors to economic growth, explaining the variable behavior of CEE countries compared to the Penn effect trend and their economic growth ranking.
+We aim to investigate the contributions of achieved GDP, price levels, and other macroeconomic factors to economic growth, explaining the variable behavior of CEE countries relative to the Penn effect trend and their economic growth rankings.

+We organize empirical analysis relying on the macroeconomic modeling of economic convergence based on diffusion of technologies \cite{Gontis2026Arxiv}.
+In the neoclassical model of economic growth with two factors of productivity: labor $L$ and capital $K$ in the Cobb–Douglas production function

+$A$ denotes the total factor productivity quantifying the technology transfer from the more advanced economies.
+In this setting, $A$ accounts for the most significant part of economic growth in CEE countries, and the speed of convergence is quantified by a single parameter, $\gamma$, see Eq.
+(19) in \cite{Gontis2026Arxiv}.
+Do not confuse this notation with that in this article.
+Thus, we aim to identify a few macroeconomic factors most responsible for the pace of CEE convergence with advanced European economies.
+It should be evident that we have to deal with interconnected factors, such as the price level and the level of economic development, or foreign direct investment and gross capital formation.
+Thus, our empirical analysis must address possible multicollinearity among the selected factors.